Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

 A good theory of relativistic viscous fluids should be stable in the sense of Definition \ref{D:Stability}.
 Physically, it is expected that very small deviations from global thermodynamic equilibrium should decay due to dissipation.
 Such small deviations are believed to be well-modeled by the linearized equations.

-Hiscock and Lindblom \cite{Hiscock:1985zz} have shown that the Eckart and Landau-Lifshitz theories are unstable in the sense of Definition \ref{D:Stability}.
-Moreover, they have determined that these instabilities are severe in the sense that, for example, deviations from equilibrium in water at room temperature would grow by an $e$ factor in about $10^{-34}$ seconds, a physically unacceptable result\footnote{As Hiscock and Lindblom argue in their paper, ``If, for all astrophysically imaginable conditions, the $e$-folding time for growth of the instability were much longer than the age of the universe, then the instabilities would be only of pedagogical interest."}.
+\cite{Hiscock:1985zz} have shown that the Eckart and Landau--Lifshitz theories are unstable in the sense of Definition \ref{D:Stability}.
+Moreover, they have determined that these instabilities are severe in the sense that, for example, deviations from equilibrium in water at room temperature would grow by an $e$ factor in about $10^{-34}$ seconds, a physically unacceptable result\footnote{As Hiscock and Lindblom argue in their paper, ``If, for all astrophysically imaginable conditions, the $e$-folding time for growth of the instability were much longer than the age of the universe, then the instabilities would be only of pedagogical interest.''}.

-The acausality and instability of Eckart's and Landau-Lifshitz's theories prompted physicists to seek alternative theories of relativistic fluids.
-In Sections \ref{S:DNMR} and \ref{S:BDNK}, we will describe two different approaches to construct theories of relativistic viscous fluids with good properties, including causality and stability.
+The acausality and instability of Eckart's and Landau--Lifshitz's theories prompted physicists to seek alternative theories of relativistic fluids.
+In Sects.~\ref{S:DNMR} and \ref{S:BDNK}, we will describe two different approaches to construct theories of relativistic viscous fluids with good properties, including causality and stability.
 We stress that by no means these are the only theories of relativistic viscous fluids currently available.
-We focus on them here because they are likely to be the ones of most interest to mathematicians in view of their formal structure and also because they seem to be the ones that have attracted most interest among physicists in recent years (see a sample of references in Sections \ref{S:DNMR} and \ref{S:BDNK}).
-A comprehensive discussion of different theories of relativistic fluids with viscosity can be found in \cite[Chapter 2]{Romatschke:2017ejr}, \cite[Chapter 6]{Rezzolla-Zanotti-Book-2013}, \cite[Section II]{Bemfica:2020zjp}, and references therein.
+We focus on them here because they are likely to be the ones of most interest to mathematicians in view of their formal structure and also because they seem to be the ones that have attracted most interest among physicists in recent years (see a sample of references in Sects.~\ref{S:DNMR} and \ref{S:BDNK}).
+A comprehensive discussion of different theories of relativistic fluids with viscosity can be found in Chapter~2 of \cite{Romatschke:2017ejr}; Chapter~6 of \cite{Rezzolla-Zanotti-Book-2013}; Sect.~II of \cite{Bemfica:2020zjp}, and references therein.